CPR Explained - Video Guide

-Most cables designed for permanent installation within domestic, residential and commercial buildings are now subject to the Construction Products Regulation (CPR), covered by BS EN 50575.
-This became a legal requirement in July 2017 so it is important you understand how to stay compliant.
+Most cables designed for permanent installation within domestic, residential and commercial buildings are subject to the Construction Products Regulation (CPR), covered by BS EN 50575.
+This is a legal requirement so it's important you understand how to stay compliant.

 The regulation classifies products into one of seven classes (see Table 1), but in most instances, only five classes will apply to cables.
 Classes Fca and Eca undertake a basic vertical flame test to BS EN 60332-1-2.
 If there is a high level of flammability, it would be classified to Class Fca.
 However, for the cable to meet the requirements of Class Eca, the test has to be conducted with limited flammability by an authorised test house, known as a Notified Body (NB).
 Tests by NB’s carry a significant cost.
 We have invested in equipment for testing to BS EN 60332-1-2.
 This enables us to understand how cables will perform and where appropriate, classify to Class Fca.

 Classes Dca, Cca and B2ca also apply to cables.
 Like Class Eca, the tests are conducted by a Notified Body but could cost tens of thousands of pounds to classify per group of cables.
 At Classes Cca and above, the factories manufacturing the cable will be regularly audited and cables retested by an approved third party at an additional cost.
 It is unlikely that many cables will meet the requirements of Class B1ca and Aca, simply due to the materials they are made of.

 It is up to the designer, specifier or installer to satisfy themselves that the products chosen are appropriate for the application and meet any contractual requirements.
 It is important to note that at the moment, CPR-classified products can be used, whatever their Euroclass, providing they are contractually acceptable.
 When specifying cable, take care to assess the risk of fire within a building and the potential ease of evacuation.
 Airports, hospitals, prisons, tunnels and high-rise buildings all offer their own unique challenges and should be assessed individually.